minprog/programmeren-1/steps/index.md

 **Step 2.
 Write down your steps (with partner)**

 The real analysis happens when you try to retrace your steps for solving the problem.
-Try to find which exact steps you are taking and writing those down.
-You would do this in plain language, writing instructions that you might give to someone else to work out the problem.
+Try to find which exact steps you are taking and write those down.
+You should do this in plain language, writing instructions that you might give to someone else to work out the problem.

 You might find that it's hard to do for some examples, because you can too easily "see" the answer, which prevents you from deeply analyzing it.
 In that case it is advisable to find more complicated example problems.
 This is also something you could ask help with if needed!